songlinxu/MiniHuman-Toolkit/README.md

 If you use this repository, please cite it as follows:

 Songlin Xu, Xinyu Zhang.
 (2024).
-MiniHuman (Version 1.0).
-GitHub. https://github.com/songlinxu/MiniHuman
+MiniHuman-Toolkit (Version 0.1.2).
+GitHub. https://github.com/songlinxu/MiniHuman-Toolkit

 Alternatively, use the following BibTeX entry: